gXLg/3ditties/README.md

 * ANSI Escapes for fast canvas redrawing
 * FPS and Tick Skip statistics
 * Well structured system of world objects
+* Formatted Labels to output text on the screen

 ## Update!